The Final Architecture: Reception

 Publishers Weekly gave Shards of Earth a starred review, calling it "dazzlingly suspenseful" and "space opera at its best".
 In a review for Grimdark Magazine, Carrie Chi Lough praised the novel's nuanced characterization of the Intermediaries and the Partheni, and called the novel "the paragon of epic space operas".
 In a review for Locus, Russell Letson praised Shards of Earth as an example of "recombinant sci-fi" because it combines several large ideas into a "busy, complicated, surprising [concoction]."
 Letson praised the story's grand scope as well as its use of common tropes in novel ways.
 A review in New Scientist praised the psychological exploration of "unspace", but felt that the story was sometimes "hard to follow" due to the number of alien species, planets, and characters.
 Shards of Earth also won the 2021 British Science Fiction Award for Best Novel.

 Publishers Weekly wrote a positive review for Eyes of the Void, stating that the author's "intelligent worldbuilding captures the essence of classic space opera".
 The review also called the plot "humorous, sometimes convoluted, but always memorable".
 In an article for Grimdark Magazine, Carrie Chi Lough praised Tchaikovsky's ability to give authenticity to the "truly outlandish aliens", while noting that the second book "did read as more of a setup piece for the third book in the series".
 Russell Letson of Locus described the second novel as "layered", with a plot "punctuated by a series of broadening, deepening, and complicating reveals."
 Letson concludes that:

 The Final Architecture sequence belongs to what might be called a meta-genre, a narrative space that absorbs and integrates motifs and tropes and conventions from near and not-so-near neighbors.
 The inevitable comparison is with The Expanse: a similar combination of space operatics, down-and-dirty noir and intrigue elements, band-of-comrades adventure, gothic spookiness, alien weirdness, special-effects-go-boom sequences, and mysteries that could well remain mysterious when all is finally wrapped up."

 Writing for Locus, Letson stated that "the occasionally comic episodic-adventure feeling of the first two volumes has shifted to something darker and more desperate" for the final book of the trilogy.
-Lesson praised the wide scope of the novel, stating that the "combination of space operatics, horrors nameless and all-too-physical, alien cultural encounters, eye-crossing intrigues, serviceable villains, desperate heroics, durable loyalties, and strange but satisfying transformations makes for a complex, exhilarating ride."
+Letson praised the wide scope of the novel, stating that the "combination of space operatics, horrors nameless and all-too-physical, alien cultural encounters, eye-crossing intrigues, serviceable villains, desperate heroics, durable loyalties, and strange but satisfying transformations makes for a complex, exhilarating ride."
 Publishers Weekly reviewed Lords of Uncreation and stated that the "abundance of characters muddies the cataclysmic plot, distracting from the slow reveal of the Architects’ motivations and next target".
 The review praised the final confrontation, noting that "Tchaikovsky sticks the landing, even if he wobbles a bit on the way there."